HaNguyenB/glide-take-home/BUG DOCUMENTATION.md

 - Priority: Critical
 - Description: "Not all transactions appear in history after multiple funding events"
 - Impact: Users cannot verify all their transactions
+- Steps to Reproduce:
+  1. Fund the same account multiple times within a single session.
+  2. Observe that the account balance updates immediately.
+  3. Notice that the transaction history does **not** show the new transactions until the page is manually reloaded.

 <a id="ticket-perf-406"></a>
 ### Ticket PERF-406: Balance Calculation